jfgid/TagSystem/README.md

 The second argument of the *genNextTag* function is useless, so it is unnamed.
 The drawback of this implementation, besides its inefficiency, is that a vector with an appropriate size must be created before running the accumulate algorithm.
 The small benefit is that it is possible after the computation to iterate through this vector to process the generated words.

 ### By using infinite ranges
-Tag systems are implemented in the file "genTagSequence.cpp" by using infinite (or endless) ranges as explained in the first part of this video entitled *Conquering C++20 Ranges*[^2] for computing the Fibonnaci sequence.
+Tag systems are implemented in the file "genTagSeqRange.hpp" by using infinite (or endless) ranges as explained in the first part of this video entitled *Conquering C++20 Ranges*[^2] for computing the Fibonnaci sequence.
 This implementation uses the subrange class template which combines an iterator and a sentinel in a single view :
 ```
 namespace views {
     template<ProdRuleFunc ProdRule, int DelNum, int MinLen, StringLiteral IniTag>